powareverb/stationeers-dedserver-docker/README.md

 In particular - the server currently requires 16GM RAM

+## Status

-NOTE: This is a work in progress, currently running but haven't confirmed getting networking / clients connected
+NOTE: This is a work in progress, currently running but haven't confirmed getting networking / clients connected As of:
+"LastUpdated"           "1655527706"
+"buildid"               "8961321"
+Update 0.2.3346.16562
+this seems to be running correctly, however having issues with timeouts connecting to the client.

 ## What is Stationeers?
 A brutal exploration and survival game in space, set on a procedurally-generated planet or moon of your choice.
 Don't forget your duct tape.